Fuji XF 35mm F/1.4 vs. XF 35mm F/2 WR

 Caps and Hood

 The new 35 wins the cap battle, but gets pummelled in the hood department out of the box.
 The tiny plastic hood that ships with the XF 35mm f/2 WR is pretty terrible.
-An optional metal hood, dubbed the LH-XF35-2 is also available for purchase, similar to the optional metal hood for the XF 16mm f/1.4 WR that was supposed to be available in September.
-I’m told it ended up shipping in October, but I have yet to see it available online anywhere.
-Anyhow, short of really needing to keep rain off the front element, I’m not keen on using the hood that ships with XF 35mm f/2 WR.
-Also, if this “optional hood” thing is a trend, I don’t like it.
-It feels a little too much like a cash grab.
-Just ship the lens with the good hood, Fuji.
+An optional metal hood, dubbed the LH-XF35-2→ is also available for purchase.
+I purchased one of these hoods and while it is pricey, I really like it.
+I’m not keen on using the hood that ships with XF 35mm F/2 WR.
+It seems this has become a bit of a trend.
+It feels a bit like a cash grab, especially on $1,000 lenses like the XF 16mm F/1.4 WR, but it’s a little more tolerable on a lens the cost of the XF 35mm F2 WR.

-I love the hood for the XF 35mm f/1.4, but I don’t really like how much it and its cap seem to hate each other.
+I love the hood for the XF 35mm f/1.4, but I don’t really like how much the lens and its cap seem to hate each other.

-The key differentiator, of course, and the new XF 35mm f/2’s banner feature is its ability to withstand the elements.
+The key differentiator, of course, the new XF 35mm F/2’s banner feature is its ability to withstand the elements.
 Fuji’s previous susceptibility to water was one of the few strikes against the system.
-With this release of this lens, it’s now possible to build an all weather sealed kits of primes covering 24mm, 50mm, and 135mm equivalents, give or take a few crop factor millimetres.
+With this release of this lens, it’s now possible to build an all weather sealed kit of primes covering 24mm, 50mm, and 135mm equivalents, give or take a few crop factor millimetres.

 First, we’ll compare the widest aperture available.